FooBarShebang/math_extra_lib/Documentation/Requirements/RE003_vectors_and_matrices.md

 **Description:** An exception compatible with TypeError should be raised if:

-* Any other data type except the integer is used in the index access to a vector's element, as in *obj[i]*
+* Any other data type except the integer is used in the index access to a vector's element, as in *obj[i]*; as well as to entire column or row of a matrix access
 * Any other data type except of two integers (unpacked tuple of integers with 2 elements) is used in the index access to an element of a matrix, as in *obj[i,j]*

 **Verification Method:** T